colkeaz/Plague-of-Danjin/README.md

 - `Enemy.java` – Controls enemy AI and randomized attacks.

 ### How to Run the Program
-Open your terminal in the project folder and run:
+Open your terminal in the src folder and run:

-Then execute:
+GameMain.java

 ---